-When you find yourself in a situation where you feel like drinking or using drugs it's helpful to have a plan for what you will do.
+When you find yourself in a situation where you feel like drinking or using drugs, it's helpful to have a plan for what you will do.
 The plan below might work for you-or you could come up with one of your own.

-Stop and think

-Keep calm, relax, and breathe deep!

-Can you leave the situation where you feel like using?

-Can you talk to someone who supports your choices?
-Or try to occupy yourself with something else?

-Think about your reasons for making changes

-Remind yourself about the good changes you've already made

-Think about what you've achieved

-What can you learn from this situation?
+- Stop and think - Keep calm, relax, and breathe deep! - Can you leave the situation where you feel like using? - Can you talk to someone who supports your choices?
+Or try to occupy yourself with something else? - Think about your reasons for making changes - Remind yourself about the good changes you've already made - Think about what you've achieved - What can you learn from this situation?

-CRAVINGS AND URGE SURFING
+CRAVINGS & URGE SURFING

-Cravings and urges to use are a normal part of changing your alcohol and drug use.
-They are a sign that your body is getting used to being without alcohol and drugs.
+Cravings and urges to use are If you are aware of what these a normal part of changing your feelings will be like you will alcohol and drug use.
+They have more success dealing with are a sign that your body is them when they come. getting used to being without alcohol and drugs.